elmsln/elmsln/docs/development/Vagrant-Step-by-Step-setup.md

 To connect to the console of your instance: `vagrant ssh`

 ###Why use this
 This project is based on the [Vagrant Project](http://drupal.org/project/vagrant) on Drupal.org, but includes a number of tweaks.
 It has been optimized and heavily tested for use with ELMS Learning Network.
-It's what [@btopro](http://twitter.com/btopro) uses in daily testing and development and the drop dead easiest way to get up and running with such a complex system.
+It's what we use in daily testing and development and the drop dead easiest way to get up and running with such a complex system.

 ###Other projects of interest / that this is based on
 *  If your having issues with Vagrant in general, try installing this plugin https://github.com/dotless-de/vagrant-vbguest